 To achieve the best result, it is better to have as many hairs in the growth phase as possible.
 Avoid waxing for at least a month before Laser treatment.
 Shaving should be stopped about a week before treatment.
 Sun exposure should be avoided before the treatment.
 Moisturisers / Creams, deodorant and sunscreen should not be applied on the area of skin to be treated on the day of an appointment.

 The hair should be showing through the skin, however hair that is too long or too short is not as effectively treated.

 Large areas of skin are marked up to define the area to be treated.
 Cold air from a Zimmer cooler is blown on the area to ease any pain, before the laser is activated.
 The laser is moved over the area to be treated with settings suited to the skin and hair colour, the coarseness of the hair and the density of the hair.

-It is advisable not to expose the treated areas to the sun for at least a week.
-The remaining hairs should not be plucked or shaved for 5 days after treatment.
+The remaining hairs should not be plucked or shaved for 3 days after treatment.
 The area should be kept clean and if folliculitis occurs, a loofah or dermal scrub can be used to exfoliate the area.
 The skin can be dry after treatment and this can be relieved with moisturiser.

 Once the subsequent hair growth cycle begins it is advisable to make another appointment.

 Some people experience itching, pink skin, redness, and swelling around the treatment area or swelling of the follicles (follicular edema).
 These side effects rarely last more than a day or two.
 Other possible side effects may occur including scaliness, scab formation, folliculitis (acne) and occasionally blistering, scarring, skin texture changes and infections.